 Unadulterated adventure lies in not being entirely sure of what lies ahead.
-I like to have a loose idea of where I’m going, but the surprise of stumbling across a waterfall or stepping onto a vantage point with sudden panoramic views across a valley is what 21st century exploration is all about.
-The Grateful Cyclists and Two Breakfasts know exactly what I’m talking about.
+I like to have a loose idea of where I’m going but the surprise of stumbling across a waterfall or stepping onto a vantage point with sudden panoramic views across a valley is what 21st-century exploration is all about.
+The Graceful Cyclists and Two Breakfasts know exactly what I’m talking about.

 On several occasions, my mates and I have pulled out a map and scanned our grubby digits across it until we find somewhere remote and possibly accessible.
 Pirates of the Ku-Ring-Gai and Spit-Roasting on Snake Island are a couple of examples.